 1. Who this guide is for

-Three operator types get real traction on Reddit:
+Two operator types get real traction on organic Reddit:

-• Sub-niche organic operators who don't mod but post, engage, and build account reputation in specific subs as a deliberate strategy.
-Slower build than mods, but the same end-state — a handful of high-karma accounts trusted in 3–10 communities each.
+- Sub-niche organic operators who don't mod but post, engage, and build account reputation in specific subs as a deliberate strategy.
+Slower build than mods, but the same end-state — a handful of high-karma accounts trusted in 3–10 communities each, each account paired with a niche aesthetic and a consistent character library to match.

 2. Why Reddit converts well for adult-AI